-A great amount of gratitude to Hugo Guerreiro, who wrote these settings for his blog (on Facebook, May 21, 2021) to improve his page speed to 99 on mobile and 100 on desktop and for me to change mine to 21 on mobile and from 38 to 84 on desktop (see Google PageSpeed Insights section on How to look at the Effectiveness of your SEO below).
+A great amount of gratitude to Hugo Guerreiro, he helped me for how to improve your blog’s page speed.
+He provided me with the initial settings for his blog (on Facebook, May 21, 2021) to improve his page speed to 99 on mobile and 100 on desktop and for me to change mine to 21 on mobile and from 38 to 84 on desktop (see Google PageSpeed Insights section on How to look at the Effectiveness of your SEO below).

 This post contains affiliate links, I’ll make a commission at no extra cost to you should you click through and make a purchase.

 Using WP Rocket tremendously transformed the page speed for my website.
 I’m confident that if you get it and set it with the settings outlined in this blog post that you’ll be able to improve your blog’s page speed as well.